Email image popup

 Kajabi is an online course platform that mixes a good LMS with a powerful set of marketing tools.
 With features like marketing funnels, landing pages, and advanced customization features for sales, Kajabi course creators have a solid set of tools to market and sell courses.
 And with built-in email, Kajabi packs a punch.

-Kajabi is a Patreon alternative for someone who wants complex marketing systems and pre-recorded courses.
-It’s not great for live courses, and it has very limited community functions–meaning that it’s probably not the right choice for a community or a cohort course.
+Kajabi is probably not the right choice for a community or a cohort course.
 It’s also the most expensive option on this list.

 Kajabi Monthly Pricing